cfgmgmtcamp/cfgmgmtcamp.eu/content/about.md

 draft: false
 ---

-Configuration Management Camp is the event for technologists interested in adopting, improving, and using Open Source Configuration Management frameworks.
+Configuration Management Camp is the event for technologists interested  Open Source Infrastructure automation and related topics
+This includes but is not limited to top Open Source Configuration Management , Provisioning, Orchestration,  Choreography, Container Operations and many more topics.

 People from diverse communities meet, exchange ideas, and learn from one another.

 ## Attendees ##